xdslproject/xdsl/README.md

 ## xDSL Developer Setup

-To set up our environment as a collaborator of xDSL follow the subsequent steps.
+To contribute to the development of xDSL follow the subsequent steps.

 ### Developer Installation